BREAST AUGMENTATION AND ALL YOU HAVE TO KNOW BEFORE GOING UNDER –THE-KNIFE

 By Dr. Patrick Hsu

-Augmentation mammaplasty, or breast augmentation, may be used to improve the size and shape of a woman’s breasts for a variety of reasons.
-Some women may feel their breasts are too small; some may wish to balance a difference in breast size.
-Women who have had children often choose breast augmentation to regain the breast size they had before pregnancy.
-A woman who has had a mastectomy may choose implants as a reconstructive technique following breast cancer surgery.
-The procedure involves the insertion of a silicone or saline implant either behind the muscle wall or within the breast itself in order to improve or restore the bust line by one or more cup sizes.
+Breast augmentation, or augmentation mammaplasty, is a surgical procedure that may be done to improve the size, shape or fullness of a woman’s breast for various reasons.
+One reason being is that most women who undergo breast enlargement often see a sizable boost in self-esteem and positive feelings about their sexuality.
+Some women who feel that their breasts are too small find it the only hope to improve their physical shortcoming.
+Others just wish to balance a difference in their breast size.
+Mothers often choose to have breast augmentation in order to regain the breast size they had prior to pregnancy.
+There are also women who, after having had mastectomy, choose implants as a reconstructive technique following breast cancer surgery.
+The procedure basically involves the insertion of a silicone or saline implant either behind the muscle wall or within the breast itself in order to improve or restore the bust line by one or more cup sizes.

-In general, women who are most suited for breast augmentation surgery are healthy individuals who are interested in improving their overall appearance.
-Breast augmentation can greatly improve a woman’s self-confidence and self-image, not to mention restoring or improving her satisfaction with her body.
-Dr. Hsu will often talk about proportionality and how many patients have a breast size that is too small for their body type.
-These patients can greatly improve their overall confidence by balancing the top half of the body with the bottom half.
-Breast augmentation with Dr. Hsu is an hour surgery from beginning to end and is associated with very few risks.
+Any healthy woman is suited to undergo breast augmentation especially if they are interested in improving their overall appearance.
+This is because this procedure can greatly improve a woman’s self-image and self-confidence.
+This creates a generally positive satisfaction with their body.
+Some body types are just way too disproportionate to the small size of their breasts, hence breast augmentation.
+By balancing the top half of the body with the bottom half, patients will feel happier and secure about themselves.
+The surgery usually takes an hour and is associated with very few risks.
 Though surgery is not a cure-all and there are risks associated with any type of surgery, most women feel the benefits outweigh these potentially low risks.
-Dr. Hsu will highlight these risks and be sure to discuss your reasonable expectations with Dr. Hsu before agreeing to surgery.
+Before going under the knife, make sure that the operating surgeon highlights these risks and discuss the reasonable expectations before agreeing to surgery.

-There are two main types of breast implants used by Dr. Hsu – silicone vs. saline.
-Silicone implants are prefilled implants consisting of a silicone shell that is filled with silicone.
-The second type is a saline implant, which is filled at the time of surgery with saline (salt water).
-Easiest way to remember is that a silicone implant is filled with silicone and a saline implant is filled with saline.
 Both of these implants come in a variety of shapes, sizes and profiles.
-Shape can be either anatomic (teardrop shaped) or round.
-The different sizes will be determined by how much saline or silicone is filled into each implant, which is referred to as cc or ml (milliliters).
+The different sizes will be determined by how much saline or silicone is filled into each implant, which is referred to as cc or ml (millilitres).
 You may hear a friend say they have 400 cc implants.
-That means that they are filled with 400 milliliters.
+That means that they are filled with 400 millilitres.
 As the volume goes up, the implant gets bigger.
 Lastly, there are generally four different profiles that mostly translate into how much projection you get.
 Each implant company has a different name for each profile.
-Dr. Hsu refers to them as low, medium, high and ultra-high profile for his patients, which is easier to remember.
 In general, silicone implants are softer and associated with less rippling.
 They feel more like breast tissue and tend to have a more natural feel when compared to saline implants.
 Saline implants are filled with salt water, the same salt water composition that our bodies are made of.
 Because they are filled with saline, they are stiffer and can have more rippling.
 Silicone implants will usually require a longer incision when compared to saline implants and will also have a higher capsular contracture rate.
-Discuss all these differences with Dr. Hsu on your consultation.

 There are three common incision sites:

-• Axillary (under the arm): This type of incision is used for both saline and silicone implants and allows for the most remote and hidden scar possible.
+• Trans-axillary incision – in the armpit (axilla): This type of incision is used for both saline and silicone implants and allows for the most remote and hidden scar possible.
 Scars often appear to blend into the natural creases of the armpit and fade at 6 months to a year.
 The advantage to this incision is that there are no scars on the breast itself.
 Surgery will usually take an hour longer because of the increased expertise needed to perform this surgery.

-• Periareolar (around the nipple): One of the most common incision sites, this method creates a circular cut around the natural edge of the areola.
+• Peri-areolar incision – around the nipple: One of the most common incision sites, this method creates a circular cut around the natural edge of the areola.
 Scars are concealed by the natural lines and ridges of the nipple, so are far less noticeable.
-Breast feeding can be hindered by this type of incision so be sure to ask Dr. Hsu about this incision.
+Breast feeding can be hindered by this type of incision so be sure to ask your surgeon about this incision.

 Though there are different methods of implantation, all procedures involve lifting the skin and breast tissue to create a pocket centered under the nipple, which is where the implant will ultimately be placed.
 Surgery lengths and recovery times depend on the incision and placement method, so consider carefully.

-Women preferring a more “natural” look to their breast augmentation should consider submuscular placement, especially smaller breasted patients.
+A sub-muscular placement: Under the pectoral muscle.
+When placed here the patient may take slightly longer to recover, compared to sub-glandular placement, and may also experience a little more post-operative pain.
+Women preferring a more “natural” look to their breast augmentation should consider sub-muscular placement, especially smaller breasted patients.
 This procedure places the implant behind the pectoral muscle rather than within the breast tissue.
 There is a longer surgery and recovery associated with this type of surgery, but most women appreciate the benefits of a more natural look.
 Patients who have more breast tissue can have the implant placed above or below the muscle with little difference.
-Dr. Hsu will let you know which placement may be best for you.
 Your needs and desired results will determine if this is the procedure for you.

 Before and After for Breast Augmentation

-Subglandular means the implant is placed above the muscle just under the breast tissue.
+A sub-mammary (sub-glandular) placement: Behind the breast tissue, over the pectoral muscle.
+Sub-glandular means the implant is placed above the muscle just under the breast tissue.
 Since only skin and fat are disturbed during the procedure, there is less recovery time and pain associated with it.
 There is higher likelihood that the implants will be palpable and edges more visible, and there is an increased risk of capsular contracture (thick scarring around the implant).
-Dr. Hsu will discuss with you the pros and cons of the two possible implant placement sites, and recommend the site that best meets your needs.
+Your surgeon should discuss with you the pros and cons of the two possible implant placement sites, and recommend the site that best meets your needs.
 Also, you should be aware that breast implants don’t last forever.
 They often require a future operation to remove and replace the original implant.

 After Breast Augmentation Surgery

-Dr. Hsu will give you a timeline to follow for resuming physical activity.
-How soon you return to your normal activity level depends on the type of surgery and the amount of physical activity you typically experience.
-Most women are able to return to work within a few days, though it depends on the amount of physical exertion required by your job.
-We recommend avoiding direct contact with your breasts for the first few weeks, as they will be extremely sensitive.
+It is highly recommended that any patient avoid contact with their breasts for the first few weeks, as they are extremely sensitive.
 Once that sensitivity fades, normal contact may be resumed.
 Heavy lifting should also be avoided for 4 weeks.
 In general, nothing heavier than 10 pounds.
-Mammograms should be continued after breast augmentation for women who are in the appropriate age group.
+Mammograms should be continued after breast augmentation surgery for women who are in the appropriate age group.
 Your mammographic technician should use a special technique to assure that you get a reliable reading, as discussed earlier.

 The amount of noticeable scar tissue will depend on the placement of your incision.
 Though scars will never fade entirely, they will eventually become less noticeable.
 Depending on your ethnicity, firm, pink scars are expected usually around the first year and will begin to fade in around one year.
-Dr. Hsu is very aggressive on scars and tries to keep the incision as short and concealed as possible.
 You will be aggressively started on scar therapy at two to three weeks after surgery.

 Whether you chose breast augmentation to enhance your appearance or correct a problem, the results are often exhilarating for most women.
 An improved self-image is only one of the benefits of this amazing procedure.
-Dr. Hsu recommends routine mammograms at intervals throughout the recovery process and afterward to ensure complications (if any) are caught and corrected early.
+Routine mammograms at intervals is advised throughout the recovery process and afterward to ensure complications (if any) are caught and corrected early.

 Your decision to have breast augmentation is a highly personal one that not everyone will understand.
 The important thing is how you feel about it.
 If you’ve met your goals, then your surgery is a success.